CunningLogic/dji-games/README.rst

 dji-games relies extensively on environment settings which **will not work with Apache/mod_wsgi setups**.
 It has been deployed successfully with both Gunicorn/Nginx and even uWSGI/Nginx.

+Additional documentation can be found in the original project repo: https://github.com/goldhand/django-nupages

 For configuration purposes, the following table maps the 'dji-games' environment variables to their Django setting:

 ======================================= =========================== ============================================== ===========================================